ibm-cloud-docs/app-configuration/ac-monitor.md

 2. Click **View all** in the Resource summary section of the dashboard.
 3. In the _Services_ section, click the {{site.data.keyword.appconfig_short}} instance that you plan to monitor.
 The {{site.data.keyword.appconfig_short}} UI _Getting Started_ page opens.
 4. Click the **Actions** menu, and select **Monitoring**.
-5. A new tab in your browser opens and displays the default dashboard named {{{site.data.keyword.appconfig_notm}}  within the context of your {{site.data.keyword.appconfig_short}} instance.
+5. A new tab in your browser opens and displays the default dashboard named {{site.data.keyword.appconfig_notm}} within the context of your {{site.data.keyword.appconfig_short}} instance.

 ![UI for Getting Started](images/ac-monitor-dashboard.png "Setting up monitoring"){: caption="Figure 1.
 Set up monitoring" caption-side="bottom"}